rhashimoto/proxy-script/README.md

 * If a proxied object is mutated (e.g. setting properties), an exception is thrown.

-* If a proxied object is not found on the whitelist and is called as a constructor or function, an exception is thrown.
+* If an object used as a constructor or function is not found on the whitelist, an exception is thrown.

-In the above example, `console` is checked whether it is on the whether it is a global object (yes) and wrapped in a Proxy.
+In the above example, `console` is checked whether it is a global object (yes) and wrapped in a Proxy.
 The method call is implemented by a support function that checks whether the member `log` is in the whitelist (yes by default) and makes the call.

 ### What is a "global object"?
 When the Runtime class is loaded it recursively traverses the